etomknudsen/tezos-baking/README.md

 ### Using journalctl to monitor the node, baker, endorser and accuser

-Sometimes it is neccessary to go through log files to identify root causes for different events and sometimes it is just fun to follow the your Tezos services (=daemons) live. `systemd` has a very powerful tool to do this - it is called `journalctl` and a few examples on how to use it is given below.
+Sometimes it is neccessary to go through log files to identify root causes for different events and sometimes it is just fun to follow the your Tezos services (=daemons) live. `systemd` has a very powerful tool to do this - it is called `journalctl` and a few examples on how to use it are given below.

 To simply follow your node's output real-time: <br>
 ```journalctl --follow --unit=tezos-node.service```